 I want to briefly cover the Enneagram, too, because many people who practice typology will reference it.

-The Enneagram is a personality system that was popularized by George Gurdjieff, another key figure in the New Age movement.
-It, too, has roots in Gnosticism and mysticism.
+The Enneagram is a personality system that was based off of George Gurdjieff’s “Fourth Way”.
+Gurdjieff and his disciples are also key figures in the New Age movement.
+The Enneagram has roots in Gnosticism and mysticism.
 Like Jung, George Gurdjieff, Oscar Ichazo, and Claudio Naranjo engaged in occultism, including hallucination and meditation techniques, psychedelics, and contact with spirit guides.

 The Enneagram classifies types based on fears and motivations, and the main goal is for individuals to develop into healthy states in order to achieve “liberation” and awaken to the “True Self” (god within).